joho1968/SCFA/shortcodes-for-font-awesome/README.txt

 This section describes how to install the plugin and get it working.

-1. Upload the contents of the `scfa` folder to the `/wp-content/plugins/` directory
+1. Upload the contents of the `shortcodes-for-font-awesome` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure accordingly